 A Vast Expansion of FINRA Reporting Requirements

-This a wide-ranging set of transactions for firms to report and represents a vast expansion of FINRA reporting requirements.
-While FINRA-associated persons have long been required to report internally their accounts at institutions which engage in securities transactions, this Regulatory Notice requires reporting a whole host of transactions directly to FINRA including activities like cryptocurrency mining, which appear wholly unrelated to FINRA’s regulatory mission.
+This is a wide-ranging set of transactions for firms to report and represents a vast expansion of FINRA reporting requirements.
+While FINRA-associated persons have long been required to report internally their accounts at institutions that engage in securities transactions, this Regulatory Notice requires reporting a whole host of transactions directly to FINRA including activities like cryptocurrency mining, which appear wholly unrelated to FINRA’s regulatory mission.